Without standards there can be no kaizen, Taiichi Ohno.

 - Flow – the overall flow through the production line from end-to-end.

-So, if we’re to translate this to cross-functional product teams, determining their baseline standards can be achieved by asking them three questions:
+So, if we’re to translate this to cross-functional product teams, our team can determine its baseline standards by asking three questions:

 - What defines an item of work and when do we know it’s ready to be worked on?
-This denotes the start of their flow.
+This denotes the start of our flow.

 - When do we consider an item of work completed?
-This denotes the end of their flow.
+This denotes the end of our flow.

 - What are the individual steps that are required to take a piece of work to ‘done’?
 This characterises each step and what that entails.